 The Surgical Process

 For patients with gum or jawbone resorption, this could mean the first step of your surgical process will involve one or more pre-surgeries.
-Our doctors may need to perform a bone graft for those who have insufficient jawbone for dental implants, a gum graft for those who have damaged or diseased gums, or a sinus lift for those whose sinus cavities are too low to receive upper dental implants.
+Dr. Busch, Dr. Otte, or Dr. Schroeder may need to perform a bone graft for those who have insufficient jawbone for dental implants, a gum graft for those who have damaged or diseased gums, or a sinus lift for those whose sinus cavities are too low to receive upper dental implants.
 Before you are able to move forward with your dental implants process, you will be required to heal completely from your pre-surgery.

 The next step in the surgical process to receive dental implants is the implantation of the dental implants themselves.
 Your doctor will surgically place your dental implants into your jawbone, through the gum line.
 Again, you will be required to fully heal before moving on to the next step of the surgical process, but you will be fitted with temporary crowns during this recovery time.